microsoft/verona/docs/internal/compiler-steps.md

 ### Verona compiler in Verona

-Once the current version of the compiler is good enough, however, we may also try to rewrite parts of the compiler in Verona itself.
+Once the current version of the compiler is good enough, we may also try to rewrite parts of the compiler in Verona itself.
 This will create a bootstrap problem, but hopefully we'll be able to retain the existing components as libraries to the new Verona interfaces.

 The compilation process would first bootstrap the C++ compiler and the common libraries, then use that compiler to compile the remaining Verona compiler, using the same C++ libraries (ex.
 MLIR, LLVM), to then produce a working Verona compiler.